 The Banner integrated software system supports Admissions and Financial Aid, Registrar, Student Life, Alumni/ Development, Human Resources, Finance and other related services throughout the campus; most of these functions are fully Web-enabled.
-Campus event scheduling, including a Web accessible event calendar, is supported by Event Management Systems software.
+Campus event scheduling, including a Web accessible event calendar, is supported by Event Management Systems software known as SpaceFinder.
 In addition, Housing, Parking, and Judicial systems are provided through a separate application from Adirondack Solutions that is closely tied to Banner.
+This past year saw the introduction of the Hyland OnBase workflow system which has been used to implement a number of needed workflows including academic petitions and HR performance evaluations.